Comments and discussion at our Facebook Page

 No. Marxism shows how communism can only emerge from advanced capitalism.
 It could not be expected to emerge from the backward conditions that existed in regions such as Russia and China in the first half of the 20th century.

-What failed was a transition process that only took the first steps before succumbing to the unfavorable circumstances.
+What failed was a transition process that only took the first steps before succumbing to the unfavorable circumstances and to bad actors.

 Go here for more on this question.